Affiliate links on Android Authority may earn us a commission. Learn more.

 Most serious photographers have DSLR cameras.
 They’re the current gold standard in photography.
 You can get buy various cameras and lenses.
 It can be expensive, but worth it.
 However, you can expand the experience even further using apps.
+For the most part, your camera has all the controls you need.
+However, some apps can add things like remote control support or easier, faster update processes.
 There aren’t a bunch of really good options, but what’s there isn’t too bad.
 Here are the best DSLR apps for Android!

 Price: Free / Up to $52.99 per month